-- 1. Press on the phone to enter the Options List.

-- 2. Press the Lock icon.
+- 1. Press on the phone to enter the Options List. - 2.
+Navigate to the Lock > Phone Lock option and press the select button or Select softkey.

-- 3. Press the Phone Lock icon.

-4. At the Lock the phone? prompt, press Yes.
-The message Phone is locked and a lock icon displays on the Home screen.
+At the Lock the phone? prompt, navigate to the Yes button and press the select button.
+The message Phone is locked and lock icon displays on the Home screen.
 Additionally the Message Waiting Indicator (MWI) will turn on.